 Paying voluntary National Insurance (NI) contributions to fill in any gaps in your NI contributions record (for example, because you were living abroad, self-employed, a low earner, or out of work but not claiming benefits) can boost your state pension.
 This is because, if you have any missed contributions, you may not have built up enough state pension qualifying years – currently 35 – to claim the full pension (you need 10 years of NI payments to qualify at all).

 Paying voluntary contributions means you are effectively buying additional state pension years.
 Whether it is worth it or not will depend on how long you live while claiming your state pension, so it is a bit of a gamble.
-And of course you must check you are definitely eligible to get a pension top-up by paying missed NI.
+And of course, you must check you are definitely eligible to get a pension top-up by paying missed NI.
 But after you’ve recouped your initial outlay, you would continue getting that extra state pension for the rest of your life, so it could be a good idea for some, especially those nearing state pension age.
+In April 2025 the rules change and you will only be able to go back and fill national insurance contributions for the previous 6 years.
+Read our article 'How to fill gaps in your National Insurance record to boost your state pension'.

-Am I eligible to top up my NI contributions?
+Are you eligible to top up your NI contributions?

-How much does it cost to top up my NI contributions and is it worth it?
+How much does it cost to top up your NI contributions and is it worth it?

 4 - Can you get an impaired or enhanced life annuity?